Mill Fire (2022): Progression

-September 3 onward

-Impact
+Effects

+Two civilians were injured by the fire, with their injuries ranging in severity from moderate to critical.
+One person in critical condition was airlifted to UC Davis Medical Center for treatment.
+Two elderly women ultimately died in the fire; their loss of life was not made public until two days later.

 The Mill and Mountain fires knocked out power to a combined 9,775 Pacific Power customers throughout the Siskiyou area on September 2.

 Cause

-Local and Cal Fire officials have not yet made a determination on the fire's cause.
-However, the Roseburg Forest Products veneer mill where the fire broke out produced its own electricity in a cogeneration facility that used wood remnants to provide fuel.
+CalFire officials determined that the cause of the fire was mill operations at Roseburg Forest Products.
+The Roseburg Forest Products veneer mill where the fire broke out produced its own electricity in a cogeneration facility that used wood remnants to provide fuel.
 The leftover ash was then ejected and sprayed with water by a third-party machine to cool it.
 On September 7, Roseburg issued a press release announcing that the company was investigating the possibility that the machine had failed to sufficiently cool the ash, allowing a fire to break out.
 The company also said that it "planned to proactively provide up to $50 million for a community restoration fund for the initial recovery needs of impacted residents."
+Siskiyou County sheriff’s records obtained by the San Francisco Chronicle found that at least seven fires had been reported at the lumber mill over the eight years prior to the Mill Fire.

 Roseburg was sued by more than 100 plaintiffs over its alleged role in the Mill Fire.

-Siskiyou County sheriff’s records obtained by the San Francisco Chronicle found that at least seven fires had been reported at the lumber mill over the eight years prior to the Mill Fire.

 Roseburg resumed operations at the facility in Weed on November 9 after installing new ash-handling equipment and updating its emergency response processes.
 On December 13, the company announced that it had reached a tentative settlement agreement with four law firms, representing over 700 plaintiffs, over the Mill Fire.
 The settlement amount was confidential.